jaiswalkpraveen/GalytixProtractor/README.md

 - The “Browse jobs” page
 - All the pages behind the links in the central section of the page (6 links – one for each job)
 - The job application process for each individual job advertised on the website.
 “Apply Now” button and the pop-up form.
+(Go ahead and submit the form, this is just a test app, the request doesn't go anywhere)

 Once the test plan is ready please use protractor, or any other javascript automation testing framework you are comfortable with, to create tests.